 Spotting: Small amounts of blood occurring at times other than during the menstrual period.

-Sticky CF: Cervical fluid that is generally sticky, pasty, or crumbly and may resemble drying rubber cement or grade school paste.
-Sticky CF is usually the first type of cervical fluid to appear after menstruation.
-It is difficult for sperm to survive in sticky CF.
+Sticky Cervical Mucus: Cervical Mucus that is generally sticky, pasty, or crumbly and may resemble drying rubber cement or grade school paste.
+Sticky CM is usually the first type of cervical mucus to appear after menstruation.
+It is difficult for sperm to survive in sticky CM.

 Temp plus 3 rule: One of the four rules of using FAM as birth control: you are considered infertile the evening (after 6 PM) of the third consecutive day that your temperature is above the coverline.